 Reset Chrome settings to default

 You can restore your browser settings in Chrome at any time.
 You might need to do this if apps or extensions you installed changed your settings without your knowledge.
 Your saved bookmarks and passwords won't be cleared or changed.

 - At the bottom, click Advanced.

-- Under the section "Reset settings,” click Reset settings.
+- Windows: Under "Reset and cleanup,” click Reset Settings Reset Settings.